 If you’ve added too much flour to your workspace, the extra flour could cause the third and fourth batches of cookie dough to become a bit tough, so aim to get the most out of the first and second roll.

 Make sure the oven is preheated before you even begin to work with the dough.
 Place the cut-out cookies on a parchment-lined baking sheet as you cut them, and then pop them into the oven when the sheet is full.

 Most cut-out cookie doughs don’t spread too much, so you may be able to place your cookies slightly closer together than you would a standard batch of chocolate chip cookies.
 Leave enough room that they have a chance to cook evenly.

 Tips & troubleshooting for rolling out cookie dough

-- All purpose flour works well for dusting the countertop in most cookie recipes, but feel free to use gluten free flour if you’re making gluten free cut-out cookies.
+- All purpose flour works well for dusting the countertop in most cookie recipes, but feel free to use gluten free flour if you’re making something like gluten free cut-out cookies.

 - If your dough is sticking a lot, use a little more flour or pop the dough into the freezer for a few minutes.
 Generally, a little extra flour won’t hurt if it helps your cookies get in the oven!

 - Dip your cookie cutter in a bit of flour to ensure the dough doesn’t stick to it.
 This will also cause your shapes to come out with crisp edges.

 - If your cookies are stuck after you cut them out, use a bench scraper or spatula to gently pry them off the counter and transfer them to a baking sheet.